ietf-wg-alto/draft-ietf-alto-path-vector/others.md

 <!-- ## Privacy Concerns { #pricon } -->

-The path vector extension requires additional considerations on two security considerations discussed in the base protocol: confidentiality of ALTO information (Section 15.3 of {{RFC7285}}) and availability of ALTO service (Section 15.5 of {{RFC7285}}).
+The Path Vector extension requires additional considerations on two security considerations discussed in the base protocol: confidentiality of ALTO information (Section 15.3 of {{RFC7285}}) and availability of ALTO service (Section 15.5 of {{RFC7285}}).

-For confidentiality of ALTO information, a network operator should be aware of that this extension may introduce a new risk: the path vector information may make network attacks easier.
-For example, as the path vector information may reveal more fine-grained internal network structures than the base protocol, an ALTO client may detect the bottleneck link and start a distributed denial-of-service (DDoS) attack involving minimal flows to conduct the
+For confidentiality of ALTO information, a network operator should be aware of that this extension may introduce a new risk: the Path Vector information may make network attacks easier.
+For example, as the Path Vector information may reveal more fine-grained internal network structures than the base protocol, an ALTO client may detect the bottleneck link and start a distributed denial-of-service (DDoS) attack involving minimal flows to conduct the